Marvel Super Hero Squad: The Infinity Gauntlet: Development

 In July 2010, THQ unveiled the trailer for Marvel Super Hero Squad: The Infinity Gauntlet at San Diego Comic-Con.
 Also in October, the game made its first interactive appearance at New York Comic-Con held at the Jacob Javitts center in midtown Manhattan.

 Reception

 The 3DS, PlayStation 3 and Xbox 360 versions received "mixed" reviews, while the Wii version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

-Legacy
+Sequel

 A sequel was released in November 2011.
 The game requires the uDraw GameTablet.
 Comic Combat was developed by Griptonite Games and THQ.